Sydney gay and lesbian Mardi Gras dykes on bikes

 Credit: Jeffrey Feng

-Now it is time to find a spot to watch the parade.
-Raquel’s Spanish restaurant on Oxford St was our go-to place for dinner, and we used to stand on tables to watch the parade or run outside.
-Now, however, it is closed, so if you can’t get into a restaurant on Oxford St, you can do what many many others do and buy a milk crate and stand on it at the starting point of the celebrations, the corner of College and Oxford St.
+If you can’t get into a restaurant on Oxford St, you can do what many others do and buy a milk crate and stand on it at the starting point of the celebrations, the corner of College and Oxford Street.

 How to Feel Part of the Mardi Gras Action